-Ensure that you hire the best possible staff for your high-performance superior workforce.
+Create a documented, systematic hiring process.
+Ensure that you hire the best possible staff for your superior workforce:

-- Perform appropriate background checks that include employment references, employment history, education, criminal records, credit history, drug testing and more.
+- Perform appropriate background checks that include employment references, employment history, education, criminal records, credit history, drug testing, and more.

 - Make an employment offer that confirms your position as an employer of choice.

-- Provide effective supervisors who give clear direction and expectations, provide frequent feedback and demonstrate the commitment to staff success.
+- Provide effective supervisors who give clear direction and expectations, provide frequent feedback, and demonstrate the commitment to staff success.

 - Most importantly, progress on the performance development goals is tracked for accomplishment.
-(Central tracking by Human Resources ensures the development of the entire workforce.)
+Central tracking by Human Resources ensures the development of the entire workforce.

-- Effective supervisory feedback means that people know how they are doing daily, via a posted measurement system, verbal or written feedback and meetings.
+- Effective supervisory feedback means that people know how they are doing daily, via a posted measurement system, verbal or written feedback, and meetings.

 - Provide equitable pay with a bias toward variable pay using such methods as bonuses and incentives.
 Whenever possible, pay above market.

 - Develop a bonus system that recognizes accomplishments and contributions.

-- Design ways to say "thank you" and other employee recognition processes such as company periodic anniversary remembrances, spot awards, team recognition lunches and more.
+- Design ways to say "thank you" and other employee recognition processes such as company periodic anniversary remembrances, spot awards, team recognition lunches, and more.
 You are limited only by your imagination.

 - Despite the rising cost of health care insurance, which you may need to share with your employees, provide a continually improving benefits package.

-- Develop a procedure-based, cross-training matrix for each position that includes employee skill testing and periodic, scheduled, on-the-job training and demonstration of capability, for most hands on jobs.
+- Develop a procedure-based, cross-training matrix for each position that includes employee skill testing and periodic, scheduled, on-the-job training and demonstration of capability, for most hands-on jobs.

 - Provide regular management and leadership training and coaching from both internal and external sources.
-The impact of your front line people on the development of your high-performance workforce is critical.
+The impact of your frontline people on the development of your high-performance workforce is critical.

 - Create jobs that enable a staff person to do all the components of a whole task, rather than pieces or parts of a process.

-- Develop a learning organization culture through such activities as “lunch and learn,” reading books as a team (book club), attending training together and by making the concept of continuous learning an organization goal.
+- Develop a learning organization culture through such activities as “lunch and learn,” reading books as a team (book club), attending training together, and by making the concept of continuous learning an organization goal.

 - Make a commitment to both providing and tracking the accomplishment of the developmental activities promised in the PDPs.

 - If you have done your job well—effective orientation, training, clear expectations, coaching, feedback, support—and your new staff person is failing to perform, termination of employment should be swift.

-- View every termination as an opportunity for your organization to analyze its hiring, training, integrating, support and coaching practices and policies.
+- View every termination as an opportunity for your organization to analyze its hiring, training, integrating, support, and coaching practices and policies.
 Can you improve any aspect of your process so the next new employee succeeds?